-Table 3 probes the robustness of our results in two dimensions.
+Table 3 further probes the robustness of our results in two dimensions.
 First, we control for other potentially important shocks that could influence project allocation.
 For example, rising Chinese exports or commodity demand shocks may have influenced the regions to which China allocated projects.
 As we have discussed above, commodity price shocks and commodity cycles heterogeneously affect local incomes and to the extent that such time-varying effects on spatial concentration move systematically with the incidence of Chinese transport projects, they might bias our estimates.
+Most importantly, a skeptical reader might be concerned that the allocation of Chinese transport projects could be highly correlated with the allocation of other Chinese projects, so that our LATE reflects the effect of all projects rather than just transport projects.
 Second, we use randomization inference to test the underlying assumptions of our instrument, alter the instrument in various ways, and construct a falsification test to further probe the validity of our approach.

-&lt;sup>41In addition to transportation infrastructure, i.e., projects such as roads, railways, and airports, this category includes energy production and distribution projects, and information and communication technology (ICT) projects (e.g., broadband internet and mobile phone infrastructure).
+41In addition to transportation infrastructure, i.e., projects such as roads, railways, and airports, this category includes energy production and distribution projects, and information and communication technology (ICT) projects (e.g., broadband internet and mobile phone infrastructure).

-&lt;sup>42Note however the much-reduced first-stage F-statistic associated with the results we report in column 5.
+$^{^{42}\}mathrm{Note}$ however the much-reduced first-stage F-statistic associated with the results we report in column 6.

-Columns 1 to 4 focus on three time-varying shocks: Chinese foreign direct investments (FDI) to a country, imports from China, and exports to China.
-While we do not have location-specific estimates of these shocks, they are typically linked to China's demand for natural resources or increasing trade integration with China, both of which are uneven across regions.
-We construct time-varying and location-specific proxies for these shocks similar to our instrument by interacting these variables with two proxies for openness and market size (distance to the coast and urbanization) and two proxies for the existence of natural resources in a region (large mines and oil fields).
-Columns 1 to 4 show that our results are robust to controlling for these interacted variables, either individually or in combination.
-The coefficients remain significant and hardly vary in magnitude.
+Columns 1 to 5 focus on four time-varying shocks: Chinese FDI, imports from China, exports to China, and the presence of a Chinese non-transport project in a country.43 While we do not have location-specific estimates for FDI and trade, they are typically linked to China's demand for natural resources or increasing trade integration with China, both of which are uneven across regions.
+We construct time-varying and location-specific proxies for these shocks similar to our instrument by interacting these variables with two proxies for openness and market size (distance to the coast and urbanization) and two proxies for the existence of natural resources in a region (large mines and oil fields).44 Columns 1 to 5 in Table A-4 show that these results hold when we flexibly allow for non-linear trends that vary with these four proxies for differential exposure to Chinese influence.